cfchou/hakyll_site/posts/2013-05-11-venture-out-on-canbuildfrom.md

     CBF     ---     CanBuildFrom
     GCBF    ---     GenericCanBuildFrom

-`QLike`, as many XXXLike's in the collection library, will provide the default and general implementation for many functions which make use of `CBF/CanBuildFrom`.
+`QLike`, as many XXXLike's in the collection library(so called implementation traits), will provide the default and general implementation for many functions which make use of `CBF/CanBuildFrom`.

     class CBF[-Fr, -Elm, +To]